Frequently Asked Questions (FAQ's)

 I have a summer job and can’t attend summer school but really need to take a course – is there other ways to take courses in the summer?

 You may be able to obtain it through our Learn@Home department.
-Visit www.dce.ca under Learn@Home or call (905) 440-4500 for more information.
+Call (905) 440-4500 for more information.
 Please note, students under 21 years of age who are not graduates, are only eligible for Learn@Home if the required course is NOT available in summer school.

 I need a confirmation of registration for university/college or sponsorship agency?

-Students who are currently in a Durham District School Board School and who have applied through their school on a 101 form, your course enrolment will be transmitted in the early July electronic transfer.
+Students who are currently in a Durham District School Board School and who have applied through their school to OCAS or OUAC, your course enrolment will automatically be transmitted in the early July electronic transfer.

 All other students who require a letter as proof of registration (prior to the start of summer school), may request a this through the Proof of Mark request form.